GaijinEntertainment/daScript/README.md

-# DaScrip unit tests framework
+# DaScript testing framework

 ## Introduction

-Inspired by [Golang testing](https://pkg.go.dev/testing), this framework provides a simple way to write unit tests for your scripts.
+Inspired by [Golang testing framework](https://pkg.go.dev/testing), this framework provides a simple way to write unit tests for your scripts.

 ## Usage